torchbox/heroku-scheduled-scaling/README.md

 To disable scaling, set `$SCALING_SCHEDULE_DISABLE` to a true-looking value.

 Alternatively, it can be set to an ISO-8601 timestamp (eg `2023-11-29T16:15:14+00:00`).
 Up until this time, no scheduling changes will be made.
 Afterwards, the value will be automatically removed scheduling will continue.
 This can be useful as part of other automations.
+If the UTC offset is omitted (eg `2023-11-29T16:15:14`), the timezone of the app will be used (see [Timezones](#timezones)).

 ### Scaling templates